oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

     - If the `iss` value contains a URN using the URN URI scheme [@RFC2141].
 In this case, the URN MUST match a `unifiedResourceName` SAN entry of the leaf certificate.

 Separate specifications or ecosystem regulations MAY define rules complementing the rules defined above, but such rules are out of scope of this specification.
 See (#ecosystem-verification-rules) for security considerations.

+If a recipient cannot validate that the public verification key corresponds to the `iss` value of the Issuer-signed JWT, the SD-JWT VC MUST be rejected.

 # JWT Issuer Metadata {#jwt-issuer-metadata}